civl-verifier/civl-verifier.github.io/doc.md

 Since `read_y` has the precondition `x == y` (the invariant that expresses our intended connection between `x` and `y`), we know that after reading `x` into the output variable `v`, also `v == y` holds, which is all we need to prove that `read_y` refines `atomic_read_y`.
 In `write_y`, the input variable `y'` is written to `x` by `write_x`.
 But what about `y`?
-To express our intention for `y` we call the introduction action `set_y_to_x`, which sets `y` to the current value of `x`, which at the time of invocation is `y'`.
+To express our intention for `y` we call the action `set_y_to_x`, which sets `y` to the current value of `x`, which at the time of invocation is `y'`.
 Thus we get `y == y'` and we can prove that `write_y` refines `atomic_write_y`.

-Introduction actions like `set_y_to_x` have the specific purpose of assigning meaning to introduced variables.
+Actions like `set_y_to_x` have the specific purpose of assigning meaning to introduced variables.
 As such, they are a kind of ghost code that does not cause a context switch;
 recall that `atomic_write_x` and `set_y_to_x` need to execute without context switch to ensure `y == y'`.

 We have the following layering constraints:

-* All global variable accessed by an atomic action must exist throughout the layer range of the atomic action.
+* If an action has a mover type, it can access any global variable that exists throughout the layer range of the action.
 For example, `x` is introduced at layer 0 before `atomic_read_x` at layer 1, and is hidden at layer 1 together with `atomic_read_x`.
-It is not permissible to already introduce `atomic_read_x` at layer 0.
+It is not permissible to introduce `atomic_read_x` at layer 0.
-* An introduction action can only modify global variables that are introduced at the layer of the introduction action.
+* If an action does not have a mover type, it can access any global variable whose layer range contains the layer range of the variable.
+But the introduction layer of each modified variable must match the introduction layer of the action.
 For example, `y` is introduced at layer 1 and thus can be modified by `set_y_to_x`.
+Calls to such an action are treated as occurring only at the lower layer of the action.
-An introduction action can read any global variable where the layer number of the introduction action is contained in the layer range of the variable.
+Either this layer must be identical to either the disappearing layer of the caller or the disappearing layer of each modified variable.

 Variable introduction and hiding create the possibility of two different programs at each layer, called the low program and the high program of the layer.
-The high program at layer n contains all the code of the low program at n together with calls to introduction actions that introduce variables at layer n.
+The high program at layer n contains all the code of the low program at n together with calls to actions with mover types that introduce variables at layer n.
 Neither the low nor the high program at layer n contains the variables hidden at n.
-The variables introduced at layer n and the introduction actions that introduce them are present in the high program but not the low program at layer n.
+The variables introduced at layer n and the actions that introduce them are present in the high program but not the low program at layer n.
 Refinement checking at a layer is performed on the high program of that layer.